GetPageSpeed/nginx-extras-docs/docs/index.md

 The major benefit of packaged installations is security, maintainability, and reproducibility.
 No longer you have to manually compile anything when you need to update NGINX or modules.
-An update is just a `yum update` that takes seconds and no downtime whatsoever.
+An update is just a `dnf update` that takes seconds and no downtime whatsoever.

 We currently support all major RPM-based distros, including CentOS/RHEL, as well as Amazon Linux and the latest Fedora Linux.